 London is calling.
 Are you ready to explore this hub of culture, fashion, music, and politics?
-The streets and markets are buzzing, the pubs are jolly, and the museums are packed with art and artifacts.
-As a student embarking on the London Semester, you’ll study at the top-ranked University of Roehampton, giving you A-plus academics.
+As a student embarking on the London Semester, you’ll study at the top-ranked University of Roehampton, giving you A-plus academics with a strong support system, including on-campus social events – new friends are in your future!
+Everything on campus is within walking distance, so you can zip from class to your dorm to the student union.
+This serene campus gives you a break from the bustle of the city—that is, until you’re ready to tackle it again.
 Roehampton is in a beautiful neighborhood in London, so you can easily visit iconic places like Big Ben, Parliament, and the famous Buckingham Palace.
-Another bonus: everything on campus is within walking distance, so you can zip from class to your dorm to the student union.
-This serene campus gives you a break from the bustle of the city—that is, until you’re ready to tackle it again.

 - GPA Requirement